AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 Studio uploads to preview server
 --------------------------------

-- ✅ have firebase project id
+- ✅ Have firebase project id
-- ✅  to have this in source files, or generated code
+- ✅ Not have this in source files, or generated code
-- ✅ local settings for project
+- ✅ So - local settings for project
-- ✅ tore settings in settings.json file, exclude from git, available on Project
+- ✅ Store settings in settings.json file, exclude from git, available on Project
 - ✅ Deploy tool can update settings
 - Need to throttle updates to maybe one every 1-3 seconds - different to client side writes - https://github.com/sindresorhus/debounce
 - Need to update client after new version uploaded
 - Need to ensure all uploaded when load project